kartikynwa/dotty2hotty/README.md

 know.
 All I know is that it works and is really fucking cool.
 One flaw that stings me is that the repo folder _NEEDS_ to be created in the home directory.
-This can be fixed by making the scripts aware of their residing directories but who has got the time for that?
+This can be fixed by making the scripts aware of their residing directories but who has time for that?

-If you stumbled upon this untraversed corner of git repos looking for answers, I hope you have found something helpful that may let you be more like me and less like yourself.
+If you stumbled upon this untraversed corner of git repositories looking for answers, I hope you have found something helpful that may let you be more like me and less like yourself.

 Adieu, friend.